raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 [^exercise]: Exercise for the reader: Given either `begin1` or `begin`, why are the functions `function () {}` and `function (fn) { return fn; }` considered important?

-When you have a bunch of functions that do things in your problem domain (like `writeLedger` and `withdrawFunds`), and you have functions for transforming (like `memoize`) or composing (like `before`) your domain functions, you have a little algebra for taking *values* and computing new values from them.
+When you have a bunch of functions that do things in your problem domain (like `writeLedger` and `withdrawFunds`), and you have a way to compose your domain functions, you have a little algebra for taking *values* and computing new values from them.

 Just as we can write `1 + 1 = 2`, we can also write `writeLedger + withdrawFunds = transaction`.
 We have created a very small *algebra of functions*.
 We can write functions that transform functions into other functions.